knuesel/typst-minideck/structure.typ

 #slide[
   = Metropolis

-  The *Metropolis* theme was created by Matthias Vogelgesang for Beamer. @metropolis
+  The *Metropolis* theme was created by Matthias Vogelgesang.@metropolis

-  This is an implementation for the minideck Typst package. @minideck@typst
+  This is a Typst@typst reimplementation for the Minideck@minideck package.

   Enable this theme with